 Washington State University

-ECFVG and PAVE Licensure
+PAVE and ECFVG Licensure

-In order to practice in the United States, graduates of St Matthew's University School of Veterinary Medicine must be certified by either the Programmatic Assessment of Veterinary Education Equivalence (PAVE, a component of the American Association of Veterinary State Boards (AAVSB) or the Educational Commission for Foreign Veterinary Graduates (ECFVG, a committee of the American Veterinary Medical Association).
+In order to practice in the United States, graduates of St. Matthew's University School of Veterinary Medicine must be certified by either the Programmatic Assessment of Veterinary Education Equivalence (PAVE, a component of the American Association of Veterinary State Boards (AAVSB) or the Educational Commission for Foreign Veterinary Graduates (ECFVG, a committee of the American Veterinary Medical Association).
 After successfully completing either of these programs, the student is eligible to take the North American Veterinary Licensing Exam (NAVLE).

 The process for these two pathways is somewhat similar but not identical.
 Both require proof of competency in English, either by proof of education in an English speaking high school or via exam (TOEFL or EILTS)